 Highlights of my zero-waste skincare routine from Activist Skincare: two refillable serums, and two refillable cleansing oils, all on a clean white marble counter top with a white tile background. ©KettiWilhelm2022

-A few of Activist’s best-sellers.
+A few of Activist’s best-sellers, hanging out on my kitchen counter.

-But this is more than just a review of Activist Skincare.
+This is more than just a review of Activist Skincare.
 There are 3 parts to this article:

-1 – I want to share what I’ve learned about what makes a real sustainable skincare brand – so that you know what to look for when you’re shopping, and you can recognize the difference between skincare greenwashing and genuine sustainability.
+1. I want to share what I’ve learned about what makes a real sustainable skincare brand – so that you know what to look for when you’re shopping, and you can recognize the difference between skincare greenwashing and genuine sustainability.

-So if you like The Ordinary, but you’re interested in supporting a small business with infinitely better sustainability credentials, Activist is an excellent alternative to The Ordinary.
+2. Then, I’ll compare Activist Skincare with The Ordinary – a controversial company that’s been calledthe world’s most popular skincare brand.”
+So if you like The Ordinary, but you’re interested in supporting a small business with far better sustainability practices, Activist is an excellent alternative to The Ordinary.

 Save This Code!